Warsaw: Cuisine and food

 Much like Paris or Vienna, Warsaw once possessed a prominent café culture which dated back to the early 18th century, and the city's cafeterias were a place for socializing.
 The historic Wedel Chocolate Lounge on Szpitalna Street remains one of the most renowned spots for social gatherings.
 Cafeterias, confectioneries and patisseries such as Caffè Nero, Costa Coffee and Starbucks are predominantly found along the Royal Route on New World Street.
 Thousands of Warsaw's residents also flock annually to the pastry workshops (pączkarnia) to buy pączki doughnuts on Fat Thursday.

 Restaurants offering authentic Polish cuisine are concentrated around the Old Town district.
 Various spit cakes of Czech or Hungarian origin (kürtőskalács and trdelník) are also sold primarily in the Old Town.
 Hala Koszyki is a popular meeting place in Warsaw noted for its food hall.

 In the 20th century, Warsaw was famed for its state-owned milk bars (bar mleczny) which offered cheap fast food in the form of home dinners.
 Examples of dishes popularized by these canteens include tomato soup, schnitzels, frikadeller, mizeria salad and many others.
 Contemporary fast food giants like McDonald's, KFC, Subway and Burger King are the successors to milk bars, though some reemerged in recent years due to widespread nostalgia.

 Gourmet and haute cuisine establishments are situated in the vicinity of the downtown area or in the Frascati neighbourhood.
 Thirteen Varsovian restaurants were appreciated by the Michelin Guide, with two receiving a Michelin star in 2019.

-In 2021, National Geographic named Warsaw one of the top cities for vegans in Europe. Śródmieście Południowe (Southern Downtown) and its "hipster food culture" was singled out as the epicenter.
+In 2021, National Geographic named Warsaw one of the top cities for vegans in Europe. Śródmieście Południowe (Southern Downtown) and its "hipster food culture" was singled out as the epicentre.